Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Mock Dataset Production

-We ignore the redshift evolution to focus on the nearby source candidates in our study.
-We also assume that the mass composition observed at the earth and that at the source are the same.
+Because we only focus on the nearby sources, the redshift evolution term $n_{\rm evol}(z)$ is approximated to be $1$.
+We also assume that the mass composition observed on Earth and that at the source are the same.
 The fractions of elements are defined as $f_A$=$\mathcal J_A/\Sigma_A \mathcal J_A$ at 10 EeV in \cite{Heinze2019}.
-We adapt the best-fit parameters from \cite{Heinze2019} as $\gamma=-0.80$ and $R_{\rm max}=1.6\:\rm EeV$.
+We adapt the best-fit parameters from \cite{Heinze2019} as $\gamma=-0.80$ and $R_{\rm max}=1.6\,\rm EV$.
 We also adapt the values of $f_A$ as $(\rm ^{1} H,\:^{4}He,\:^{14}N,\;^{28}Si,\:^{56}Fe)=(0.0,82.0,17.3,0.6,2.0\cdot 10^{-2}) [\%]$.
-According to this mass fraction and spectra, we determined the mass and energy, {\it i.e.} $R$, of each mock event.
-In the same manner as Section \ref{sec:mockpure}, we choose the arrival direction of the anisotropic event based on the generated CR flux models $F_{\rm earth}$.
-An example of the distribution of the mock event arrival directions under the mixed-mass assumption is provided in Figure \ref{fig:disMMCv3}.
+According to this mass fraction and spectra, we determine the mass and energy, {\it i.e.} $R$, of each mock event.
+The energy $E$ of a mock event is randomly sampled from the spectrum and the rigidity $R$ of the event is calculated through the formula $R=E/Ze$.
+We adapt the minimum energy $E_{\rm min}= 40\rm \, EeV$ according to the previous studies \citep[$E_{\rm min}=39 \,\rm EeV$]{Aab2018}.
+Using the selected rigidity $R$, we determine the arrival direction of the event based on the CR flux model defined in Section \ref{sec:mod}.

+An example of the distribution of the mock event arrival directions is provided in Figure \ref{fig:disMMCv3}.
+The distribution in Figure \ref{fig:disMMCv3} is similar to the distribution of pure-carbon case (Figure \ref{fig:dispure} in Appendix \ref{sec:mockpure}).
+Although we can see clusterings around M82 and NGC4945, the centers of the distributions are displaced from the source directions.
+The events that originated from NGC1068 and NGC253 are mostly deflected.
+This suggests that the real UHECR distribution cannot be reproduced with a single isotropic smearing, and the deflections by the GMF depend on the arrival directions.